 As the global terrorist threat continues to evolve and expand geographically, the DoD will likely rely more on local and international partner forces to execute operations.
 Security cooperation activities seek to build partner capacity and interoperability with U.S. forces, and in many places, such as Iraq and Afghanistan, the DoD is training, advising, and equipping local conventional and special operations forces.
-In Afghanistan, the North Atlantic Treaty Organization-trained Afghan Special Security Forces have demonstrated increasing capacity to conduct operations against ISIS-Khorasan.
-The longstanding DoD partnership with the Iraqi Counter Terrorism Service has resulted in an increased counterterrorism capacity in Iraq.
-However, because these special forces are more capable than most conventional forces, they are often misused or overused to conduct conventional operations, which stresses their capacity and undermines their ability to address terrorist threats.
+In Afghanistan, the North Atlantic Treaty Organization-trained Afghan Special Security Forces have demonstrated increasing capacity the DoD to reduce some of its activities and programs designed to build counterterrorism capacity among partner forces.